bochf/discrete/homework5/answers.md

 ### 3. Show that in any simple, connected, planar graph, $e \le 3v-6$.

 ### SOLUTION
-Obviously, a graph with only 1 vertex, 0 edge does not satisfy the formula.
+A graph with only 1 vertex, and 0 edge does not satisfy the formula.
-And a graph with 2 vertices, 2 edges does not satisfy the formula either.
+And a graph with 2 vertices, and 2 edges does not satisfy the formula either.

 ## Introduction to Trees
 ### 4. Give the Huffman code below